ziggle/BatteryDischargeQuickLookReport/Z02_Test/Readme.md

 ## Overview

-This file contains results from capacity testing of 10.5 mA-hr (nominal) Lithium-ion coin cells on the Maccor battery tester
+This file contains results from capacity testing of 10.5 mA-hr (nominal) Lithium-ion coin cells on the Maccor battery tester.
+My initial test work was focused on simple capacity testing.
+I also plan to begin cycle testing with simulated customer profiles.

+HW Engineering has requested that I also begin characterizing the behavior of the AC impedance versus cycle number.

 ## Test Data Dictionary